gohilnihar07/Samsungpdtraining/README.md

 **-> NGSpice** <br>
 The open-source electronic circuit simulator, strides into the Electronic Design Automation (EDA) arena, specializing in analog and mixed-signal circuit analysis.
 A boon for electronics engineers and circuit designers, NGSpice facilitates the simulation of analog, digital, and mixed-signal circuits, empowering users to breathe life into their designs through virtual experimentation.<br><br>

+- In the expansive landscape of Electronic Design Automation (EDA), additional tools like qflow, IRSIM (a switch-level simulator and power analyzer), and circuit add depth to the arsenal.
+Beyond these, open_pdks takes the stage, seamlessly installing foundry and third-party libraries to forge a unified directory across the source.
+Within this realm, diverse digital libraries emerge, each tailored to the nuanced requirements of speed and power in operation.
+It's a dynamic ecosystem where variety meets cohesion, ensuring a rich tapestry of resources for EDA enthusiasts.<br><br>

+- The sky130_fd_pr stands as the analog components' go-to, with most, including transistors, navigated through extraction sans the need for libraries.
+Certain components like RF layouts, bipolar devices, and parallel plate capacitors boast approved layouts within the library, ready for utilization in IP formats.
+Operating within the voltage spectrum of 1.8V to 20V, with 1.8V and 3.3V as common denominators, these devices offer versatility in performance.<br>

+- On the other hand, the sky130_fd_io takes charge of IO pads and pad frame cells, encompassing power and ground pads, along with general-purpose IO pads.
+Meanwhile, the third-party library, sky130_ml_xx_hd, is a treasure trove housing alpha-numeric text layouts, perfect for integrating textual elements into the overall layout design.<br>

+- Delving into the structure of sky130A, it unfolds with libs.tech and libs.ref directories. libs.tech orchestrates the setup of all open-source EDA tools, while libs.ref houses reference libraries.
+The sky130 process, characterized as a hybrid 130nm-180nm standard CMOS fabrication process, boasts 5 layers of aluminum metal and titanium nitride (reserved for short routes due to high resistivity) known as local interconnect li.
+This local interconnect plays a pivotal role in powering and grounding rails within skywater standard layouts.
+Poly contacts, in turn, demand a nitride poly cut around them.
+The metal layers vary in thickness, with higher-order metals typically earmarked for routing purposes.
+It's a symphony of intricacies, where each layer plays a crucial note in the harmonious creation of electronic wonders.<br>br>

+**--> Skywater PDks boast three libraries:** <br>

+*1. Digital Standard Cells:* Equipped with layout and GDS formats for synthesis, these cells span high speed, density, voltage, and low leakage, adhering to a consistent naming convention.<br>

+*2. I/O Cells:* These libraries encompass full power and ground pads, complete with disconnected blocks.
+An overlay facilitates connections from clamps/pads to power rails.<br>

+*3. Primitive Devices and Models:* Encompassing bipolar transistors, varactors, and ESD devices, these designs form the foundation of the library.<br>
 </details>